Overnight Sourdough Bread

 To make 1 boulé loaf.
 Adapted from Chef John's Sourdough Bread recipe

 For a more-sour dough, make the bread with an 80% bread flour, 20% dark rye flour mix.
 Use a starter made/fed with the same mixture.
+For a heartier dough, use 50% whole wheat flour to 50% bread flour.

 Recently fed sourdough starter is the most active.
 See this handy guide from King Arthur Flour for more information on feeding starter and baking with it.